 The River Tweed runs through Coldstream in Berwickshire, with traffic crossing by The Border Bridge.
 Immediately at the north end of the bridge stands Bridge House.
 Originally built to exact tolls on traffic crossing the bridge, it enjoyed a second life after tolls were abolished in 1826, with 'runaway weddings' from England taking place at Bridge House until the practice was abolished in 1856.
 It was in some respects the eastern equivalent of Gretna Green.

-Records are frustratingly absent at present (an FOI request has been submitted) but at some point he joined the armed forces (probably several years before 1944) and by the autumn of 1944 he was a Serjeant in the 15th Field Regiment, Royal Artillery.
-This regiment was in Italy, fighting its way north with the 8th Army.
+By the autumn of 1944 he was in the 15th Field Regiment, Royal Artillery in Italy.
+The 8th Army, with its Allies, was fighting its way north.
 While progress was being made it was slow, expensive in lives lost and dispiriting.

 At the start of 1st September 1944, William was at Urbiano, a beautiful small town in central Italy (although whether the wartime reality quite matched the 'tourist board' image is not recorded - I chose this photo because it gives an idea of the terrain the soldiers were fighting through, always another range of hills).

-This photo was taken near Mondiano on 6th September and could be from 15 Field Regiment.
+This photo of a Sexton was taken near Mondiano on 6th September and could be from 15 Field Regiment.

 William is buried in the Commonwealth War Graves Commission Cemetery at Gradara: